EnergyModelsX/EnergyModelsBase.jl/docs/src/library/public/model_data.md

 ### [Functions for accessing fields of `EnergyModel` types](@id lib-pub-mod_data-fun_field_model)

-The following functions are declared for accessing fields from a `EnergyModel` type.
+The following functions are declared for accessing fields from an `EnergyModel` type.

 !!! warning
     If you want to introduce new `EnergyModel` types, it is important that the functions `emission_limit`, `emission_price`, and `co2_instance` are either functional for your new types or you have to declare corresponding functions.